xrambox/MyTestingDEM/README.md

    - Visualizes results through contour plots of computed and exact displacements and velocities, as well as error metrics.
    - Plots loss convergence during the training process.

-Certainly!
-Here’s the corrected and GitHub-compatible README section:

 ````markdown
 ## Installation